 Risk factors for cancer-related lymphedema include multiple surgeries in the affected area and infection or injury on the same side of the body as surgery to remove lymph nodes.
 The greater the number of lymph nodes surgically removed for cancer, the greater the risk of lymphedema.

 People with obesity are more likely to develop lymphedema.
 Severe obesity can also cause lymphedema.

 Bacterial infections such as cellulitis, which causes skin inflammation, can trigger or worsen lymphedema in people who have this condition or are at risk for developing it.

 Lymphedema is a chronic condition.
 Although it cannot be cured, symptoms can be managed.

 To diagnose lymphedema, your NYU Langone doctor asks about your medical history to determine risk factors and performs a physical examination.
 This includes measuring the circumference of your arms or legs to determine the severity of fluid buildup in affected limbs.

-The doctor determines whether your symptoms, such as swelling in the arms or legs, might be caused by other conditions, such as blood clots, which are treated differently.
+The doctor determines whether your symptoms, such as swelling in the arms or legs, might be caused by other conditions, such as varicose veins or blood clots, which are treated differently.

 Your doctor may order an imaging test to pinpoint the cause of the fluid buildup in your body.

-Lymphoscintigraphy is sometimes used to diagnose primary lymphedema.
-By identifying the location of fluid buildup, it helps your doctor create a map of how lymph flows and drains—and where it’s blocked—in the lymphatic system.
+Lymphoscintigraphy may be used to diagnose or assess the severity of primary and secondary lymphedema.
+Identifying the location of fluid buildup helps your doctor create a map of how lymph flows and drains—and where it’s blocked—in the lymphatic system.

 The test generally takes 30 minutes to several hours to complete, depending on the parts of the body being scanned.